What is a Buried Pipe/Pipeline?

 The modeling of buried piping is very easy if you have all the data at your hand.
 The following steps are followed for modeling:

-- Analyst can start the Buried Pipe Modeler by selecting an existing job and then choosing Input-Underground from the CAESAR II Main Menu.
+The analyst can start the Buried Pipe Modeler by selecting an existing job and then choosing Input-Underground from the CAESAR II Main Menu.
 The Modeler is designed to read a standard CAESAR II input data file that describes the basic layout of the piping system as if it was not buried.
-From this basic input CAESAR II creates a second input data file that contains the buried pipe model.
+From this basic input, CAESAR II creates a second input data file that contains the buried pipe model.
 This second input file typically contains a much larger number of elements and restraints than the first job.
 The first job that serves as the “pattern” is termed the original job.
 The second file that contains the element mesh refinement and the buried pipe restraints is termed the buried job.
 CAESAR II names the buried job by appending a “B” to the name of the original job.

-- When the Buried Pipe Modeler is initially started up, the following screen appears:
+When the Buried Pipe Modeler is initially started up, the following screen appears:

 This spreadsheet is used to enter the buried element descriptions for the job.
 The buried element description spreadsheet serves several functions: